Bucharest Romania is a vibrant European capital that has a lot to offer, with low prices making it an excellent budget-friendly destination.

-We will cover off all types of Bucharest accommodation options from Hostels to luxury Bucharest hotels as well as how to decide where to stay in Bucharest Romania, the best Bucharest hotels, best places in Bucharest to visit, the best places to stay in Bucharest, hotels near Bucharest attractions, Bucharest neighborhood guide and many more.
+We will cover off all types of Bucharest accommodation options from Hostels to luxury Bucharest hotels as well as how to decide where to stay in Bucharest, the best Bucharest hotels, best places in Bucharest to visit, the best areas to stay in Bucharest, hotels near Bucharest attractions, Bucharest neighborhood guide and many more.

 This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.

 Old Town – Where to Stay in Bucharest for Tourists

 Like many European cities, the Old Town Bucharest area, also known as Lipscani or Bucharest city centre, is the most central location within walking distance to the majority of tourist attractions of Bucharest.

 This is the best area for tourists who only have a short time in Bucharest.
 From historic squares, interesting architecture, picturesque churches, plus a healthy dose of pubs and restaurants, this is one of the best neighborhoods in Bucharest for visitors.

 Conveniently, there’s a large concentration of Bucharest hotels in Lipscani, so you’ll have no trouble finding a place to stay that fits your budget and travel style.